lupyuen/lupyuen.github.io/src/riscv.md

 How do we point the NuttX Include and Lib Paths to picolibc for the NuttX Build?

+(So that the NuttX Build will use the RISC-V "math.h" that's bundled with picolibc)

 __TODO:__ Point the NuttX Include and Lib Paths to picolibc